 - With your project open in the SDK web tool, in the navigation panel, click Plugins.

-- In the Plugin Name or URL field, type com.blackberry.push, then click Add plugin
+- In the Plugin Name or URL field, type com.blackberry.push and then click Add plugin.

-- Repeat the above step for the com.blackberry.invoked plugin.
+- Repeat the previous step for the com.blackberry.invoked plugin.

 Update your config.xml file